Sales Tax Holidays

 - What specific items does the sales tax holiday include?
 One state might include computers in a “Back to School” sales tax holiday, while other states only include clothing and footwear.
 And many states are vague about which specific items count as “school supplies.”

 - Are you required to honor the holiday?
-Some states require retailers, even out-of-state e-commerce retailers, to honor the sales tax holiday, while others allow you to opt out.
+Some states require retailers, even out-of-state e-commerce retailers, to honor the sales tax holiday, while others allow you to opt-out.
 This decision is up to you.
 Honoring the holiday might lead to more sales, but opting out would be much easier administratively.

 How to Handle Sales Tax Holidays